Solving Sales

 • Weakness: "Legal is taking 2 weeks." -> Action: Escalation to the General Counsel to clear the bottleneck.

-Overcome the 3 planning roadblocks to improve sales effectiveness
+What are the planning roadblocks to improve sales effectiveness?

 1. Data quality leakage